'House of the Dragon' episode 6: From here to paternity

 We do not witness them sweatily hewing to each other, however.
 Not yet, at least.
 Because lord knows if they were gonna hew, we'd see it.
 In slow motion.

-In a window that looks a lot like the one that, in 300 years' time, King Tommund would tossund himself from, and the one that Queen Cersei would often gaze out while cradling a goblet of wine, we find young Aegon, pleasuring himself.
+In a window that looks a lot like the one that, in 300 years' time, King Tommen would tossen himself from, and the one that Queen Cersei would often gaze out while cradling a goblet of wine, we find young Aegon, pleasuring himself.
 Different strokes.

 The queen confronts him about the porcine prank, and has to remind him (and us, in the process) that their family needs to stick together, if they're to survive.